henn-elibrary-project/HeNN-E-Library-Documentation/README.md

 Files in this repository are organized alphabetically in ascending order.

+<a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/Guidelines%20for%20Monitoring"> Guidelines of Monitoring</a>

 <a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/HeNN%20E-libraries%20in%20Nepal.pdf">HeNN E-Libraries in Nepal</a> by <a href="https://github.com/algosig"> Sanjog Sigdel </a>

+<a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/Guidelines%20for%20Monitoring"> Guidelines of Monitoring</a>
+---
+This documentation provides a detailed monitoring guidelines which is very useful to the HeNN E-Library volunteer

 <a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/HeNN%20E-libraries%20in%20Nepal.pdf">HeNN E-Libraries in Nepal</a>
 ---